Chris-McGonigle/emmas-beauty-parlour/README.md

 The client also had a number of other desired outcomes from the project.

 The client wanted to convey a feeling of peace and relaxation and wanted the site to be geared towards a female audience.
-This cannot be measured in a Pass/Fail format, however the choice of images used and the colour pallette design aimed to meet these requirements, and overall the choice has been successful in promting that general feeling.
+This cannot be measured in a Pass/Fail format, however the choice of images used and the colour pallette design aim to meet these requirements, and overall the choice has been successful in promoting that general feeling of calm relaxation.

 The client also wished to monitor the traffic to the site.
 To that end, a Google analytics account was set up, and tracking code entered into the website head element.